Transport of goods by road

 The population is around 18,000 objects.
 The annual sample includes 6,240 objects (1,560 per quarter, 120 per week).

-Stratified simple random sampling is used by loading capacity of the vehicle, and the activity of the vehicle’s authorised user and form of ownership.
+Stratified simple random sampling is used by loading capacity of the vehicle, and the activity of the vehicle’s authorised user.

-Data of the traffic register of the Republic of Estonian Transport Administration (vehicle details and authorised user), data of the of Register of Economic Activities (the certified copies of licenses (carriage of goods)) and the Population register (contact details)
+Data of the traffic register of the Republic of Estonian Transport Administration (vehicle details and authorised user), data of the of Register of Economic Activities (the certified copies of licenses by vehicle (carriage of goods)).

 DATA FROM OTHER STATISTICAL ACTIVITIES

-Data are collected and the submission of questionnaires is monitored through eSTAT (the web channel for electronic data submission).
+Data are collected and the submission of questionnaires is monitored througgh eSTAT (the web channel for electronic data submission).
 The questionnaires have been designed for independent completion in eSTAT and include instructions and controls.
 The questionnaires and information about data submission are available on the website of Statistics Estonia in the section Questionnaires.

-Data are collected using the weekly questionnaire “Freight transport by road”.
+Data are collected using the weekly questionnaire “Use of cargo vehicle”.

-The data on licenses from the Register of Economic Activities are received by downloading from the database at https://mtr.mkm.ee/, data from the Republic of Estonian Transport Administration are received via an FTP-server and data from the Population Register via X-Road.
+The data on licenses from the Register of Economic Activities are received by downloading from the database at https://mtr.mkm.ee/, data from the Republic of Estonian Transport Administration are received via an FTP-server.

 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods and other surveys for aggregated data.